 - Diversity of employment possibilities dependent on client choice, interest and ability

-- Non-institutionalized program – “Reality Based”
+- Non-institutionalized social enterprise – “Reality Based”

 - Support for filling out O.D.S.P.
 Earnings Report Forms